 Mindfulness might be considered a household word these days and in its dissemination, it has been mischaracterized in a number of ways.
 It is a state of being that can be cultivated with practice, involving purposeful, yet gentle and compassionate, sustained attention to present moment experience.
+You can read the Midwest Alliance for Mindfulness definition here.
 By cultivating mindfulness, we begin to see things more clearly, making space for wise responding.

 One becomes like that which is in one’s mind – this is the everlasting secret. – Raimon Panikkar